 - Change how you want the situation to be…on paper - Write down all that you are thinking and feeling about the situation.
 Again, drain the swamp.
 On another sheet, write down what you do want…in detail.
 Ditch the first piece of paper…burn it, flush it.
 Keep the second.

-- What would scare the bejeeeeesus out of you? - Most of the time we are living well within our comfort zone but we are capable of amazing things if we try.
-What could you do that would move you towards your dreams that would scare the living daylights out of you?
-Now instead of finding reasons not to do it, write down 100 reasons why it would be amazing to do.
+- What would scare the bejeeeeesus out of you? - Most of the time we are living well within our comfort zone but if we were to go after the amazing things wer are capable of, we wouldn't worry about comparing ourselves to others.
+So, what could you do that would move you towards your dreams that would scare the living daylights out of you?
+Now instead of finding reasons not to do it, write down 20 reasons why it would be amazing to do.
 Then do it!

 Some other thoughts to remember

 Here are some bigger principles and lessons that might help in those moments as well...

 - Trust YOUR process - Everyone is on their own journey.
 People evolve at different rates and have growth spurts at different times.
 Sometimes people will be ahead of you.
 Sometimes you will be the object of other people’s envy.
 Just know that your path and everyone else’s (yes…all 7 billion people on the planet) are different.

 - It is not a competition - Comparing yourself if based completely on lack mentality and competition.
 There seems to be not enough to go around (money, resources…self esteem!).
 However, this is just a perspective and not a very empowering one.
 How about choosing a more abundant and collaborative perspective?
 Being pleased for other people’s good fortune, blessing them and supporting them will put you straight back in the flow.

 - Take responsibility - Responsibility is about your “response-ability” i.e. you have the ability to choose how you respond to the situation.
 You are also responsible for your life and what happens in it.
 What can you choose to think and do that will lead you to where you really want to go?
 Or is being envious of someone else just easier than making your own best life happen?